ftm610/Coursera_Getting_Cleaning_Data/README.md

 6. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.
 	a.
 Summarizes each variable by activity and subject using reshape2: melt and dcast
 	b.
 Writes out a space delimited text file "tidy.txt" using write.table with row.names = FALSE
 	c.
+Writes out a space delimited text file "codebook.txt" (from column_names_select, see 3b) using write.table with row.names = FALSE
+	d.
 Code to properly read output file back into R is included (commented out at end)
 	*See Also: 4b, 5b and CodeBook.md for description of variables